Vinfall/usage-direct-viz/README.rst

 .. sidebar:: Ranting
     Although so far I only find sidebar and built-in admonitions useful.
-    The benefits are so marginal I can't be convinced to learn it any further.
+    The benefits are so marginal [#f1]_ I can't be convinced to learn it any further.
     Probably org mode is better.
     Let alone Markdown.

 I use it to learn the standard library `sqlite3` in Python, *basic visualization in Plotly*,
     and **grammer of reStructuredText**.

+.. [#f1] The ranting is caused by my not using extension. reStructuredText is much more powerful with that.

 Usage
 -----